England suffer T20 international series defeat to India as tourists win by six wickets at Emirates Old Trafford

 Stand-in England captain Tammy Beaumont:

 "I think we probably needed 150 to have a chance on a wicket that was offering for the spin bowlers.
-In a chase like that you've got to get everything right and we just didn't tonight.
+In a chase like that you've got to get everything right and we just didn't.

 "We haven't put in a complete performance yet.
 We're missing a couple of key players and we're a little bit of a team in transition.
 We've all got to put our hands up and try to get back on track."